-181 YNY a Mark II Doretti, is reported to have been built in 1954 for Standard-Triumph and was first registered as BOB 123 in 1961.
-It is said to have been used by Triumph as a test vehicle, possibly for different set-ups because it was easier to modify than the then current TRs and initally the car had a de Dion rear axle.
+181 YNY is a Mark II Doretti, reported to have been built in 1954 for Standard-Triumph and was first registered in Birmingham as BOB 123 in 1961.
+This Doretti is said to have been used by Triumph as a test vehicle, possibly for different set-ups because it was easier to modify than the then current TRs and initally the car had a de Dion rear axle.

-At some point in its early life the dark blue car was badly damaged in a crash and had the front-end repaired with Mark I wings and radiator grille.
+At some point in its early life the car was badly damaged in an accident and had the front-end repaired with Mark I wings and radiator grille.

 the engine just managed to run.

 As usual in most restorations the biggest issue was money or rather the lack of it but Stephen restored

 181 YNY as best he could on a junior Army Officer's salary.
 Thankfully most of the dismantled parts

 were mainly present.